Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

-\subsection{Effect of pitch amplitude of downstream foil on propulsion}
+\subsection{Effect of pitch amplitude of downstream foil $(\theta_0^d)$ on propulsion}

 Having studied the effect of the pitch amplitude of the upstream foil, we now focus on the pitch amplitude of the downstream foil.
-The heave amplitudes of the upstream and downstream foils are fixed ($h_0^u/c_d = h_0^d/c_d = 1$) and the upstream pitch amplitude is $\theta_0^u = 30^\circ$ for this scenario.
+The heave amplitudes of the upstream and downstream foils are fixed ($h_0^u/c_d = h_0^d/c_d = 1$) and the upstream pitch amplitude is $\theta_0^u = 30^\circ$ in this situation.